Revised with new information as of

 is on Facebook.
 Put a @ symbol at the start of the organization's name

-organization is on Facebook or not.
-Make sure you are tagging the right
+that organization is on Facebook or not.
+Make sure you are tagging the

-organization (many organizations and programs have the same name - many
+right organization (many organizations and programs have the same name

-(and if it is a volunteer, make sure that volunteer knows you will be
+organization (and if it is a volunteer, make sure that volunteer knows

-posting the photo; you should already have a photo-release permission
+you will be posting the photo; you should already have a photo-release

-agreement signed by each volunteer on file, so that you don't have to
+permission agreement signed by each volunteer on file, so that you

 - Tag any organization (nonprofit, university, NGO, CSO, government